promoweb/wp-FeedToPosts/wp-content/plugins/feed-to-posts/README.md

 * Tested on WP 4.9.7

-* Your flux must be a JSON, and formatted like this below
+* Your feed must be a JSON, and formatted like this below
 ```
 {
    "items": [